Nanny Taxes in New Jersey

 In New Jersey, the new employer SUI (state unemployment insurance) rate is 3.2825 percent on the first $42,300 of wages for each employee.
 Employers also pay 0.1175 percent into the Workforce Development/Supplemental Workforce funds for a total rate of 3.40 percent.

-New Jersey is one of a few states that require employees to also pay into unemployment.
-Employees pay 0.3825 percent into unemployment insurance and 0.0425 percent into the Workforce Development/Supplemental Workforce funds on the first $42,300 of their wages.
+New Jersey is one of a few states that require employees to contribute to unemployment insurance.
+On the first $42,300 of their wages, employees pay 0.3825 percent into unemployment insurance and 0.0425 percent into the Workforce Development/Supplemental Workforce funds.

-Also, household employers must provide a post-termination notification to the New Jersey Department of Labor & Workforce Development (NJDOL) when separating from an employee.
+Also, when separating from an employee, household employers must provide a post-termination notification to the New Jersey Department of Labor & Workforce Development (NJDOL).
 They must provide Form BC-10 (Instructions for Claiming Unemployment Benefits) immediately to the terminated employee and electronically to the NJDOL.
 Employers must also submit a new form (yet to be published by the NJDOL) with specific information to enable the NJDOL to make a benefit determination, regardless of whether the separating employee files a claim.
 Employers must also provide this new form to separated employees.

 Workers’ Compensation Insurance

-Household employers in New Jersey are required to have workers’ compensation coverage for all part- and full-time employees.
+Household employers in New Jersey must have workers’ compensation coverage for all part- and full-time employees.
 In New Jersey, you may be able to add workers’ compensation to your homeowner’s policy.
 If not, get a quote on workers’ compensation insurance.

 New Jersey Domestic Workers’ Bill of Rights

 The New Jersey Domestic Workers’ Bill of Rights provides a range of rights and employment protections for household employees, including wage protections, anti-discrimination and anti-harassment rights, health and safety protections, and privacy rights.
-It will take effect in July 2024.
+It took effect on July 1, 2024.

 Learn more about the New Jersey Domestic Workers’ Bill of Rights.